A TOOLKIT FOR COMMUNITY HOUSING PROVIDERS

 The aim of the Strengthening practice in responding to domestic and family violence: A toolkit for community housing providers is to build on the existing positive practice in both community housing and specialist homelessness services and complement; support and enhance current best practice approaches so they are adopted throughout the sector.

-CHIA NSW encourages community housing staff to attend a 2 hour webinar on the Toolkit to support its implementation in your organisation.
+CHIA NSW offers a 2 hour webinar on the toolkit to support its implementation in your organisation.

-Also, the Federation currently delivers the CHCDFV001 Recognise and Respond Appropriately to Domestic and Family Violence unit as part of the Certificate IV in Social Housing and this training has been modified to incorporate the Toolkit.
+We also offer the CHCDFV001 Recognise and Respond Appropriately to Domestic and Family Violence unit as part of the Certificate IV in Social Housing, which incorporates the toolkit resources.

 SECTION ONE Introduction

 Identifying & Responding Effectively to Domestic & Family Violence – A TOOLBOX TALK